MotoMatt5040/transcriber/ReadMe.md

 Here you will select your system options, only use "CUDA" if you have an NVIDIA GPU and have installed the CUDA Toolkit (Check ISSUES below).

-## You may choose ONE of the 4 pre-written commands you can use to install packages.
+# Pre-Written Installation Commands (Or skip to Custom)
+You may choose ONE of the 4 pre-written commands you can use to install packages.
 They have been split into 2 separate categories for GPU and CPU installations.
-You may also choose NOT to use the commands written below, if that is the case you may skip to the <u>Custom</u> section.
+You may also choose NOT to use the commands written below, if that is the case you may skip to the Custom section.

 ## Here is the current GPU package